whatisnuclear/website/waste.md

 layout: default
 title: What is Nuclear Waste?
 category: physics
 description: What is nuclear waste?
-Nuclear waste is the material that nuclear fuel becomes after it is used in a reactor.
+Nuclear waste is primarily the atoms that are left over after fuel atoms split in a fission chain reaction.
 author: Nick Touran
 image: /img/fission-chain-reaction.jpg
 ---